UniPipe/openpipe/README.md

 This python library provides the following packages:

 - openpipe.cli: the command line interface
-- openpile.client: client modules for pipeline document loading/validation
+- openpipe.client: client modules for pipeline document loading/validation
 - openpipe.engine: modules to be used by pipeline execution engines
 - openpipe.pipeline.manager: the pipeline manager for the 'local' pipeline engine